g4rry420/team-ithaca/README.md

 ## Project Name

-This is a little description about your project.
+This is a little description about your project.New Commit

 **Tech Stack:** MongoDB, Express.js, React.js, Node.js, Typescript